digpublishing/catalogues-study/content/scholarly-content/utility.md

 Another participant pointed out that technical information and interpretive information complement each other and are useful to find together in a single resource.
 A curator who expressed an interest in artistic process stated she wanted both from museum catalogues:

-> The technical can really help inform maybe other aspects of the text...it can help inform and give you a really fuller, picture - you know, how the artist's process played out in a certain situation.
+> The technical can really help inform maybe other aspects of the text...it can help inform and give you a really fuller, picture—you know, how the artist's process played out in a certain situation.
 It's bringing together the cooperation of art history and technical studies.

 That being said, some participants requested that technical information be organized such that users can navigate past it easily if they are looking for other types of text.
 A few participants were turned off by the amount of technical detail included in the Matisse catalogue, for example, even though this information was praised by others as extremely useful.